John-Abbott-College/4A8-Notes/12_Access_Modifiers_Calendar.md

 * Then the user could create their own `Categories` object, and really make for some confusing code.
   * fix: Make the constructor for the `Categories` class *internal*, thus `HomeCalendar` class methods can use it because it is part of the same assembly, but an external assembly could not.
+  * More flexible API.
+Users can read or add categories, but cannot create their own.

 ### Database class - which Access Modifier?